 Bowers & Wilkins is one of most well-known audiophile loudspeaker makers in the world, having been in business since 1966.
 The company’s commitment to great sound is evidenced by having one of the largest research and development budgets of any speaker manufacturer on the planet.
 Bowers & Wilkins is known for its attention to detail in design, its robust build quality, and its preference for an accurate “studio sound” in its products.
-That might be why Abbey Road Studios in London and Skywalker Ranch in Northern California use Bowers & Wilkins 800 Series speakers (803 D4 review) as their reference.
+That might be why Abbey Road Studios in London and Skywalker Ranch in Northern California use Bowers & Wilkins 803 D4 Series audiophile speakers as their reference.

 What Makes the B&W 702 Signature Speakers Special?

 - The 702 Signature speakers are downright gorgeous.
 My review samples were finished in the sustainably sourced Datuk Gloss wood veneer with a high-gloss finish that’s absolutely stunning.

 - The three 6.5-inch bass drivers can deliver deep, dynamic bass that is accurate, rich, and textured—thus making the 702 Signature a great loudspeaker for both music and home theater.

 - The isolated carbon dome tweeter that sits atop the speaker results in tremendous air and detail in the high frequencies.

 - The six-inch decoupled midrange driver delivers lifelike, accurately placed vocals that are clear, articulate, and detailed without ever sounding harsh.
 This is the same driver material used in B&W’s flagship 800 Series.

 Why Should You Care about the Bowers & Wilkins 702 S2 Signature Speakers?